jackbrighton/how-to-web/image-optimization.md

 ![Closer view of Save for Web dialogue box in Photoshop] (img/save-for-web-2.png)

+###More Tutorials as needed

-Here’s a video from Lynda.com that explains [how to use this feature of Photoshop](https://youtu.be/OL0DwX7dnto).
+Here’s a video from Lynda.com that explains [how to use Save for Web in Photoshop](https://youtu.be/OL0DwX7dnto).

 Here’s another really good [tutorial on Photoshop’s Save For Web](http://photography.tutsplus.com/tutorials/save-for-web-better-jpeg-compression-with-adobe-photoshop--cms-23080) that walks through the process.